 Recommended tire pressure for Plymouth Laser

-It is vital to maintain proper tire pressure for Plymouth Laser tires.
-Low tire pressure will result in tire underinflation while high tire pressure will result in tire overinflation, which can decrease fuel efficiency, lead to uneven tire tread wear and reduce tire life, compromise tire safety and cause tire blowout.
-Check Plymouth Laser tire pressure regularly, and monitor Plymouth Laser tire inflation levels to avoid driving with overinflated or underinflated tires.
+It is vital to maintain proper tire inflation pressures for Plymouth Laser tires.
+Low tire pressure will result in tire underinflation while high tire pressure will result in tire overinflation, which can reduce fuel efficiency, lead to uneven tire tread wear and decrease tire life, compromise tire safety and cause tire blowout.
+Check Plymouth Laser tire pressure regularly, and monitor Plymouth Laser tire inflation pressures to avoid driving with overinflated or underinflated tires.

-Tire inflation value listed on tire sidewall is the maximum air pressure the tire can hold to carry its maximum load, and not the recommended tire pressure for Plymouth Laser.
-Use Plymouth Laser recommended tire pressure settings listed on the tire pressure chart found in Plymouth Laser owner's manual, on a sticker on driver's door or door jam, inner trunk lid, in the console or on the fuel door.
-Recommended tire pressure for your Plymouth Laser tires will be listed in one of the following pressure units: psi (pounds per square inch), bar or kPa (kiloPascals).
-Pay attention as your Plymouth Laser may have different recommended tire pressure values for front and rear tires, especially if equipped with staggered tires.
-Keep your Plymouth Laser tires inflated at recommended tire pressure levels at all times for your driving comfort and safety.
+Tire inflation listed on tire sidewall is the maximum air pressure the tire can hold to carry its maximum load, and not the recommended tire pressure for Plymouth Laser.
+Use Plymouth Laser recommended tire pressure settings listed on the tire pressure chart found in Plymouth Laser owner's manual, on a tire placard on driver's door or door jam, inner trunk lid, in the console or on the fuel door.
+Recommended tire pressure for your Plymouth Laser tire sizes will be listed in one of the following pressure units: psi (pounds per square inch), bar or kPa (kiloPascals).
+Pay attention as your Plymouth Laser may have different recommended tire inflation pressures for front and rear tires, especially if equipped with staggered tires.
+Keep your Plymouth Laser tires inflated at recommended tire inflation pressures at all times for your driving comfort and safety.

 Plymouth Laser tire pressure may fluctuate with ambient temperatures, so check Plymouth Laser tire pressure when ambient temperatures change.
 In winter when temperatures drop, Plymouth Laser tires may deflate by approximately 1 psi for each 10 degree Fahrenheit decrease in temperature.
 Maintain proper Plymouth Laser winter tire pressure by adding air to your tires as needed to the recommended tire inflation levels.